Skip to main content

 Safety and Prevention

-You can take an active role in increasing your safety or the safety of those you care about.
-While there's no way to eliminate the chance that something may happen, there are strategies that may reduce your risk or give you the confidence to step in to prevent Sexual Harassment.
+With that reality in mind, you can take an active role in increasing your safety or the safety of those you care about.
+While there's no way to eliminate the chance of uncomfortable or dangerous situations, there are strategies that may reduce risk and help keep you safe.

 Increasing Your Safety